robincornett/scriptless-social-sharing/README.md

 ## Changelog

+### 2.1.0
+* added: filter on the sharing link markup
+* added: tabnapping fix on links
+* fixed: button attributes on archives
+* fixed: title encoding when special characters are present

 ### 2.0.1
 * fixed: possible division by zero if Pinterest is the only button and there is no image
 * fixed: special characters in post titles breaking Twitter share